 Under defined benefit accounting, for all such schemes the Association participates in, the scheme assets are measured at fair value.
 Scheme liabilities are measured on an actuarial basis using the projected unit credit method and are discounted at appropriate high quality corporate bond rates.
 The net surplus or deficit is presented separately from other net assets on the Statement of Financial Position.
+The Association's Statement of Financial Position includes the net surplus or deficit, being the difference between the fair value of scheme assets and the discounted value of scheme liabilities at the balance sheet date.
+Surpluses are only recognised to the extent that they are considered recoverable through reduced contributions in the future or through refunds from the schemes.
 The current service cost and costs from settlements and curtailments are charged to operating surplus.
 Past service costs are recognised in the current reporting period.
 Interest is calculated on the net defined benefit liability.
 Re-measurements are reported in other comprehensive income.